```html

 Unit cost Transaction row: Debit amount

-VAT % Given by Severa's logic.
+Given by Severa's logic

-Product type Given by Severa's logic.
+Product type Given by Severa's logic

-Product Given by Severa's logic.
+Given by Severa's logic

 Attachment description Collected from "transactionDescription, referenceNumber, customerSupplier customerSupplierName"